renpy/renpy/sphinx/source/rooms.rst

    2. Optionally, add one or more unlock conditions to the button by calling :meth:`Gallery.unlock` or :meth:`Gallery.condition`.

-   3. Declare an image by calling :meth:`Gallery.image` with one or displayables as arguments.
+   3. Declare an image by calling :meth:`Gallery.image` with one or more displayables as arguments.
 Or call the convenience method :meth:`Gallery.unlock_image` instead.